Hi there!

 Carmen Lamar Gonzalez is an actor, singer and proud member of the professional actor unions: SAG-AFTRA and AEA.
 She has appeared in film & television and performed in NYC, cabaret, regional and summer stock theaters around the country.

-Carmen has a recurring role as Bomb Tech, Carla Flores on the hit Dick Wolf series FBI on CBS, can be seen in the pilot episode and throughout all seasons up to the current season 5.
+Carmen can be seen in the recurring role as Bomb Tech, Carla Flores in 13 episodes of the hit Dick Wolf series FBI on CBS, starting with the explosive pilot episode.
 Her award-winning YouTube series, Second to None, a set of documentary shorts, highlights those Hollywood actors whose faces you recognize, but names you may not be able to place.

 Originally from Corpus Christi, TX, Carmen is of Mexican descent.
 Her father, Armando Anibal Wiley (birth name Santoveña), is a naturalized American citizen originally from Mexico.
 He is a retired US Navy Commander, who served as a sailor then pilot, flying reconnaissance missions during Vietnam off the USS Hancock and USS Lexington.
-Her mother, Enriqueta Carmen Wiley (nee Gonzalez) was born in Corpus Christi, but grew up in Alice, Texas.
-Of Mexican descent with Spanish and French on her maternal and paternal side, she’s a retired Navy wife, who’d been a hairstylist and in retail sales.
+Carmen’s mother, Enriqueta Carmen Wiley (nee Gonzalez) was born in Corpus Christi, but grew up in Alice, Texas.
+Of Mexican descent with Spanish and French on her maternal and paternal side, she’s a retired Navy wife, who’ had worked as a hairstylist and in retail sales.

 Carmen lived in many towns a Navy brat calls home: from Maine to California, Texas to Washington DC, and, as is expected of military families, moved every 2½ years.
 Carmen has two brothers.
 One is a General Manager at HEB in Corpus and the other works for USAA in San Antonio.

 Carmen holds a BA in Communications and Theatre from Texas A&M, Corpus Christi, and an MA in Theatre from Hunter College.
-She ran the JR School acting program at the Neighborhood Playhouse School of the Theatre from 2014 - 2022, but continues to teach theatre history in the adult program.
+At the Neighborhood Playhouse School of the Theatre, she teaches theatre history & career development, is a production coordinator and co-directs the Pre-College Conservatory.
 Carmen studied with renowned acting teacher, Fred Kareman.

-She lives in New York City with her husband, voice-over actor Jake Daehler and her son, Lennon whose interest as a High Schooler is in technical theatre design.
-She rides her bike in the city (but wears a helmet), does yoga, and is a vegan.
+She lives in New York City with her husband, voice-over actor Jake Daehler and her son, Lennon who went to the “Fame” school in technical theatre design.
+Now in college, he’s getting a degree in Media Studies.
+Carmen rides her bike in the city (but wears a helmet), does yoga, and is a vegan.
 ActorsAccess Resume